TheMadDrunk/ndf-script/README.md

 # Train and Taxi Expense Processing

 ## Overview
 This project automates the processing of train tickets and taxi receipts from email, generating monthly summary reports with proper descriptions and calculations.
-It specifically handles train tickets between Kenitra and Casa Port, along with associated taxi expenses.
+It supports configurable routes and can be customized to handle various train journeys and associated expenses.

 ## Features
 - Automatically fetches train ticket emails from your inbox
 - Downloads and organizes PDF attachments
 - Calculates total expenses including train tickets and taxi fares
 - Generates monthly summary reports in CSV format
-- Supports both directions: Kenitra to Casa Port and Casa Port to Kenitra
+- Supports multiple configurable routes with customizable keywords and prices

 ## Prerequisites
 - Python 3.6 or higher